yihui/knitr/hooks.md

 ### Jekyll: render_jekyll()

-I need to build this site so I also set up some hooks especially for Jekyll, and they are actually quite simple: R souce code is put in a highlight environment with the language set to `r`, and the rest of output belongs to the highlight environemnt with the `text` language (nearly no highlighting at all).
+I need to build this site so I also set up some hooks especially for Jekyll, and they are actually quite simple: R source code is put in a highlight environment with the language set to `r`, and the rest of output belongs to the highlight environment with the `text` language (nearly no highlighting at all).
 Currently plots are written out according to the syntax of Markdown.

 ### reStructuredText: render_rst()